-The shift in commerce to online platforms and smartphone taken-up has driven a whole new approach to how we’re interacting with devices, whether that’s your phone, tablet or computer.
+The shift in commerce to online platforms, plus smartphone taken-up has driven a whole new approach to how we’re interacting with devices, whether that’s your phone, tablet or computer.
 Ease of use, even on the smallest phone is a must as consumers shift away from bricks and mortar shopping, to online.
 The importance of slick easy-to-use user interfaces (UI) could make a real difference in the success of digital commerce.

 The importance of mobile first UI design and touch interface principles